Thelastpoet/bob-ai/README.md

 ## Installation

 * Obtain an OpenAI API key from the OpenAI website.
 You will need this key to use the Bob AI plugin.
-* Upload the plugin files to the /wp-content/plugins/bob-ai directory, or install the plugin through the WordPress plugins screen directly.
+* Upload the plugin files to the `/wp-content/plugins/bob-ai` directory, or install the plugin through the <a href="https://wordpress.org/plugins/bob-ai/">WordPress plugins</a> Menu directly.
-* Activate the plugin through the 'Plugins' screen in WordPress
+* Activate the plugin through the 'Plugins' Menu in WordPress
-* Use the Bob AI screen to configure the plugin with your OpenAI API key, Model and select the current installed SEO Plugin.
+* Use the Bob AI Menu to configure the plugin with your OpenAI API key, Model, and select the current installed SEO Plugin.

 ## FAQ